 Fry Scholarship (PDF)

-The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship) pays eligible dependents (children and surviving spouses of Servicemembers who died in the line of duty after September 10, 2001) up to 36 months of the full, 100% level, of the Post-9/11 GI Bill®.
-This includes the tuition and fee payment, a monthly housing allowance, and a books and supplies stipend.
+The Marine Gunnery Sergeant John David Fry Scholarship (Fry Scholarship) pays eligible dependents, children and surviving spouses of servicemembers who died in the line of duty after September 10, 2001, up to 36 months of the full, 100% level, of the Post-9/11 GI Bill®.
+This includes the tuition and fee payment, a monthly housing allowance and a books and supplies stipend.
 You may have to make an irrevocable election between the Fry Scholarship and the Survivors' and Dependents' Educational Assistance program (Chapter 35) to receive benefits.
-To apply, complete VA Form 22-5490, and either mail it to the Muskogee regional VA office or email the completed PDF application form through their secure email system.
-View current payment rates.
+To apply, complete VA Form 22-5490 and either mail it to the Muskogee regional VA office or email the completed PDF application form through their secure email system.

 You can apply for a spouse scholarship if you:

-Visit the Natioanl Military Familiy Association (NMFA) webpage for more information.
+Visit the National Military Family Association (NMFA) website for more information.

 Troops to Teachers (PDF)

 Texas Troops to Teachers (TTT) is a federally funded program designed to assist retiring and separating military veterans to become teachers in their next careers.
 Nationally, the Troops to Teachers Program is funded by the federal Department of Defense, but is managed by the Defense Activity for Non-Traditional Education Support (DANTES) office in Pensacola, Florida.